 Outpatient counseling and mental health support for adults, children (ages 18 months and older), adolescents, and families.
 Private insurance and OHP accepted.
-Call for information about walk-in assessment program.
+Call for information about rapid access assessment program.

 Intensive mental health treatment for children (ages 4 – 13) includes residential treatment, day treatment school, therapeutic foster care, crisis stabilization, and 24-hour Crisis Response Program (see Helplines).

 Mental health services (all ages) and substance abuse treatment (ages 11-21).
 Individual, family, and group therapy available in Eugene, Springfield, Junction City, and Cottage Grove.
 Accept OHP, most insurance, and self pay.